Apollo, CEO Leon Black seek outside review on his ties with Epstein

-(Reuters) - Apollo Global Management Inc APO.N and its chief executive, Leon Black, have agreed to appoint an external counsel to review his ties with late financier and convicted sex offender Jeffrey Epstein, the buyout firm said on Wednesday.
+(Reuters) - Apollo Global Management Inc and its chief executive, Leon Black, have agreed to appoint outside counsel to review his ties with late financier and convicted sex offender Jeffrey Epstein, the buyout firm said on Wednesday.

-At a board meeting on Tuesday, Black requested that the board’s conflicts committee, which comprises independent board members, retain outside counsel to conduct a “thorough review” of the information that he had brought forward about his relationship with Epstein, Apollo said in a regulatory filing.
+At a board meeting on Tuesday, Black asked that the board’s conflicts committee, made up of independent board members, retain outside counsel to conduct a “thorough review” of the information that he had shared about his relationship with Epstein, Apollo said in a regulatory filing.

 The board committee has appointed law firm Dechert LLP to conduct the review.

-Black told Apollo’s investors in a letter on Monday that he regretted having had links to Epstein, but denied any wrongdoing or inappropriate conduct related to his business and social relationship with Epstein.
+Black told Apollo’s fund investors in a letter last week that he regretted having had links to Epstein, but denied any wrongdoing or inappropriate conduct related to his business and social relationship with Epstein.

+“This news is perhaps more positive since Black initiated this review, which signals a level of confidence,” said Jefferies analyst Gerald O’Hara.
+“I think the damage to the stock has been done and investors are in a bit of a holding pattern in the near term to get some clarity to remove that overhang.”

-Black told the firm’s investors that he wired between $50 million and $75 million to Epstein as far back as 2008.
+Black’s letter was in response to a New York Times story that reported that he had wired between $50 million and $75 million to Epstein as long ago as 2008.
 In the letter, Black said that Epstein provided “professional services” to his family partnership and related family entities, involving estate planning, tax and philanthropic advice.

-In the latest filing, Black said Epstein never did any business with Apollo.
+The Apollo filing quoted Black as having said Epstein never did any business with Apollo.

 “In light of continued attention, it is in the best interests of Apollo, our employees, our shareholders and our LPs for there to be an independent review,” Black said in the filing.